Camethster/CSE310_Spring/Database_SQLite/README.md

 # Overview

-I have worked with several databases, but I believed a small data mart fits the needs for specific processes, so I did this project to increase my learning.
+I have worked with several databases, but I believed a small data mart fits the needs of specific processes, so I did this project to increase my learning.

 The software provides these basic functions:
 - Display Table